Kilts

 Why wear a kilt?

-If not part of a national dress or a garment to be worn in order to honor Scottish heritage, what then could make men, wish to wear a kilt?
+If not part of a national dress or a garment to be worn in order to honour Scottish heritage, what then could make men, wish to wear a kilt?

-There are numerous reasons of whose the following seem to be the most important:
+There are numerous reasons of which the following seem to be the most important:

 1. The kilt is probably the most comfortable manly garment available